U.S.A. Still United

 U.S.A.
-Still United is the second remix album by Atlanta-based rap duo Ying Yang Twins.
+Still United is the second remix album by American hip hop duo Ying Yang Twins.
+It was released on December 27, 2005.
 The summer hit, "Wait (The Whisper Song)", is featured here in its remix version, as is the remix of the follow-up "Shake" with labelmate Pitbull and dancehall superstar Elephant Man.
 Also included is the most recent single "Bedroom Boom" featuring Avant, plus five previously unreleased songs.